ZouzIO/terraform-aws-attribute-sensor/README.md

 # terraform-aws-attribute-sensor
 The module provisions all required infrastracture resources for the Attribute Sensor to operate.
 Please, refer to the [Input](#inputs) section for the configuration options.
+## Account types
+The module supports two account types: `management` and `sub`.
+You can use a single `manamgement` account and multiple `sub` accounts in the same organization.
+### Management
+The following resources are created in the management account:
+- S3 bucket and ACLs for the CUR 2.0 reports
+- IAM role for the Loader
+- Data Export resource
+- CloudFormation stack for the Attribute Sensor registration ( optional )
+- ECS and EKS cost allocation tags ( optional )
+### Sub
+The following resources are created in the sub account:
+- IAM role for the Loader
+- CloudFormation stack for the Attribute Sensor registration ( optional )

 ## Registration Methods
 For now, the module supports two registration methods:
 ### Cloud Formation
-The module will create a CloudFormation stack to register the Attribute Sensor and configure the `Data Export` resource.
+The module will create a CloudFormation stack to register the Attribute Sensor automatically.
 ### Manual
 The Attribute Sensor must be registered manually.
-Also, in that case, the `Data Export` resource will be created and managed with the module and the `external_id` value must be provided to Attribute to complete the registration process.
+Also, in that case, the `external_id` value must be provided to Attribute to complete the registration process.
 ## Cost Allocation Tags
 The module can configure the ECS and EKS cost allocation tags.
 To control this feature, the `configure_ecs_cost_allocation_tags` and `configure_eks_cost_allocation_tags` inputs can be adjusted.
 The configuration requires access to the AWS Cost Explorer API.
 <!-- BEGIN_TF_DOCS -->